cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-ALIS MISSION INFRASTRUCTURE SIMULATOR-EN.md

 The solution key points are as follows:
 * Application portability
 * Ergonomics, modularity, robustness
-* Optimization of 3D mapping
+* Optimization of 3D cartography
 * New developments responding to customer issues
-* Use of COTS and Open Source
+* Use of cots and open source
-* Implementation of a “template” simulator to facilitate the development of new simulators
+* Implementation of a "template" simulator to facilitate the development of new simulators

 ![Archi Picture](Project-CNES-ALIS MISSION INFRASTRUCTURE SIMULATOR-EN pict 2.png)